Tropical rain belt: Mechanism

 The reason the rain belt is situated near the tropics can be attributed to the fact that the Sun's radiation is strongest near the equator, which is located in the middle of the tropics.
 This solar radiation generates large amounts of heat near the equator.
-This causes the air at ground level in the tropics to warm up.
+This causes the air at ground level to warm up.
 Because hot air is less dense than cold air, the hot air rises into the upper levels of the atmosphere, cooling as it rises.
 However, cooler air cannot hold as much moisture as hot air, so when the air rises and cools, its water condenses, forming clouds which cause rain in the form of thunderstorms and rain showers.

 Location

-The tropical rain belt is located along the equator, but they will extend out to the Tropic of Cancer, which is the 23.5 north latitude, as well as the Tropic of Capricorn, which is the 23.5 south latitude.
+The tropical rain belt is located along the equator and extend out to the Tropic of Cancer, which is the 23.5 north latitude, as well as the Tropic of Capricorn, which is the 23.5 south latitude.
 It moves north in the Northern Hemisphere summer and south in the Northern Hemisphere winter, following the thermal equator where temperatures are highest at each point in the year.
 It is a manifestation of the Intertropical Convergence Zone.

-The tropical rain belt lies in the Southern Hemisphere of the Indian Ocean and western Pacific Ocean roughly from October to March, and during this time the northern tropics experience a dry season in which precipitation is very rare, and days are typically hot and sunny throughout.
-From April to September, the rain belt lies in the Northern Hemisphere, and a wet season occurs there, while the southern tropics experience their dry season.
+The tropical rain belt lies in the Southern Hemisphere of the Indian Ocean and western Pacific Ocean roughly from October to March, and during this time the northern tropics experience a dry season in which precipitation is very rare and days are typically hot and sunny throughout.
+From April to September, the rain belt lies in the Northern Hemisphere, and a wet season occurs there, while the southern tropics experience a dry season.

 The rain belt reaches roughly as far north as the Tropic of Cancer and as far south as the Tropic of Capricorn in the western Pacific Ocean.
 Its variation in the Western Hemisphere is minimal, roughly between the equator and the 15th parallel north latitude.
 Near these latitudes, there is one wet season and one dry season annually.
 On the equator, there are two wet and two dry seasons as the rain belt passes over twice a year, one moving north and one moving south.
 Between the tropics and the equator, locations may experience both a short wet and a long wet season.
 Local geography may substantially modify these climate patterns.